 Campaign workflows, content production, SEO ops, lifecycle email.
 About half my Builds end up here.

 No deck.
 No "scored action plan."
-Working software your team uses on day 11.
+Working software your team uses next week.

 Post-Series A startups where ops is bottlenecked and headcount keeps climbing.
 Bootstrapped businesses pushing past £5M, feeling the strain in sales ops, support and finance.
 Founder-led businesses that have run the AI experiments and watched every one die in pilot.